Manufacturer catalog

 Yugoslav defense production was organized as a dispersed state-directed industrial base rather than a single company.
-U.S. government and reference sources describe a system that mixed social ownership, military procurement, design institutes, and factories across the federation, and by 1990 it was providing most basic military equipment domestically.
+U.S. government and reference sources describe a system that mixed social ownership, military procurement, design institutes, and factories across the federation; by 1990 it was providing most basic military equipment domestically while still relying on foreign suppliers for some advanced electronics, guidance, naval equipment, and imported systems.

 state defense industrysmall armsanti-tank systemsarmored vehiclesartillerymilitary aerospacemunitions